Skip to main content

 Written by Lana Kamffer

-We're making major changes to how redemptions work in Caruso — introducing bulk creation, bulk processing, a dedicated redemption price, and a new governance workflow that gives your team full control over when and how redemptions are completed.
+Redemptions on Caruso support bulk creation, bulk processing, a dedicated redemption price, and a governance workflow that gives your team full control over when and how redemptions are completed.

 When creating requests, admins (and investors via the portal) specify amounts as: